 4. Content Creator

 You are not a content creator.
-It does not matter what kind of content you produce be it videos, blog or a podcast.
+It does not matter what kind of content you produce, be it videos, blog,s or a podcasts.
 Creating content gives a high ROI.

 You totally rely on your social media team and do not take any part in social media strategies.
 Relying solely on the team without taking part results in lower performance.